 Eye Movement Desensitisation and Reprocessing is an advanced psychotherapy that uses a technique called bilateral stimulation, through eye movements, sound, or physical tapping, and has been found to aid the processing of historical memories of adverse experience (trauma) that still impact significantly in the present.
 EMDR can be particularly effective in the treatment of Post Traumatic Stress Disorder (PTSD) and complex PTSD (multiple traumatic events).
 I am currently completing accredited training in EMDR and assessing clients on a staged case by case basis.

-I deliver all formal sessions through a professional live video platform (Zoom) from a private home office, meaning that my clients are not restricted by location in the UK.
+I deliver all formal sessions through the professional live video platform Zoom, from a private and confidential home office.
+Initial consultations are typically undertaken via Google Meet.

 Remote psychotherapy can be a very beneficial and convenient way to access help, and offers clients a wider choice of clinicians when they are not restricted by location in the UK.
 However, there are differences from physical face to face meetings, including adaptations to technique, as well as practical considerations such as your opportunity for privacy, access to a suitable video enabled device and stable internet connection.